decaydev/loot/README.md

 ## Todo
 - skinnable loot
 - rarity indexing
-  - key for this exists, just need to implement
+  - key exists for future work
-- blueprint boolean (give blueprints?)
+- blueprint boolean
-  - we can give a blueprint or not
-    - we may implement a dice roll (TBD)
+  - we may implement a random bool if true, else no blueprints

-### LootTable Example (not compatible with BetterLoot):
+### LootTable Example:
 ```json
 [
   {